developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 		</TTS>

 ### TTSLanguage
 **Applies only to devices running Android**.
-Used to set the language for text-to-speech input and output.
+Used to set the language for text-to-speech input and synthesized output.
+If no language is specified, the TTS engine attempts to match the language to the Locale currently selected in the device.
+More [about Locale](http://techdocs.zebra.com/mx/uimgr/#set-current-locale).

 **Possible values**:

-* Name of language pack to be used on the device
+* Name of voice language from the list of [locales](http://techdocs.zebra.com/mx/uimgr/#set-current-locale)

 		:::xml
 		<TTS>
-			< TTSLanguage value="en_us"/>
+			< TTSLanguage value="en_US"/>
 		</TTS>